sentilis/cli/README.md

 The **Sentilis CLI** is a powerful tool designed to seamlessly bridge your local development workflow with the Sentilis platform.
 Built on top of [`@sentilis/core`](https://www.npmjs.com/package/@sentilis/core), it enables you to confidently validate, manage, and push content directly from your terminal using simple, trackable Markdown files.

+> Looking for ready-made starting points?
+Browse the [Awesome Templates for Bio, Market & Press](https://sentilis.me/en/press/awesome-templates-bio-market-press-6a0b2e43550ca18de60a7d8a).

 ## Installation

 Install the CLI globally using npm: